sara-nl/swiftdocs/source/Pages/Clients/cyberduck.rst

     duck --help

-You need to install de profile :download:`surfswift.cyberduckprofile <../../Scripts/cyberduck_profile/surfswift.cyberduckprofile>` in ~/.duck/profiles.
+You need to install de profile :download:`surfswiftv3.cyberduckprofile <../../Scripts/cyberduck_profile/surfswiftv3.cyberduckprofile>` in ~/.duck/profiles.

 Getting a listing of a container is done in the following manner: